jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 up.
 Use 12:00 as a rough approximation if you must, or 13:00 during daylight saving time.

-Next, let's use your watch as an equatorial sundial and align it with the current time to find the north-south line.
+Next, you'll set up your watch as a _reverse equatorial sundial_ and pivot your body till the sundial reads the correct time.
+When it does, you'll either know that you're facing south or that you're facing north.
 Whereas sundials are usually aligned with the north-south line and then used to determine the current time, they work equally well in reverse.

 Read on to find out how to navigate with an analog watch and a pocket knife.
 {:.tangent}